uktrade/trade-remedies-api/docs/adr/adr-005-use-amazon-ses.md

 ## Consequences

-- A reliable, secure, and easy to understand audit log is created for all emails sent from the TRS
+- A reliable, secure, and easy to understand audit log is created for all emails sent from the TRS.